Undergraduate Teacher Credential Program

 Program graduates earn a Preliminary California Teaching credential in one of the following:

-This track prepares students to teach at the elementary school level.
+This track prepares you to teach at the elementary school level.

-This track prepares students to teach at the middle/high school level.
+This track prepares you to teach at the middle and high school level.
+You can pursue a credential in English or History.

 Graduates leave campus with: